- Income Tax for NRIs in India - Rules, Exemptions & Deductions

 DTAA Rates

-The DTAA specifies the rate at which tax must be deducted on income received by citizens of that country.
+The DTAA specifies the rate at which tax must be deducted from income received by citizens of that country.
 This implies that if an NRI earns revenue in India, the TDS will be calculated using the rates specified in the DTAA with that nation.
-There are different rates with different countries; in general, it ranges between 7.50% to 15%.
+There are different rates in different countries; in general, it ranges between 7.50% to 15%.

 Income Types under DTAA